cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ---

-## Prototype 1: Reporting with a simplified version of the baseline fraud reporting form
+## Prototype 1: Reporting in a structured form

 ### [See Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1) *(July 2019)*

 ### Goals
 This prototype was designed to test how victims of cybercrime engage with a form that asks preset questions.
-It was based on the closest online reporting service that exists in Canada, the [basline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/), and early learnings from Alpha.
+It was based on the closest online reporting service that exists in Canada, the [basline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/), that was redesigned with simplified layout, content, and interactions, and applying early learnings from Alpha.

 ### Features
 Re-designed baseline reporting form